Anderson acceleration with approximate calculations: applications to scientific computing: Backward stability analysis of approximate least-squares solves for AAR

 \section{Backward stability analysis of approximate least-squares solves for AAR}

 The solution obtained by solving approximately the least-squares problem \eqref{least_squares_matrix_form} can be treated as the exact solution of a different least-squares problem, which can be looked at as a yet unknown perturbation of the original problem \eqref{least_squares_matrix_form}.
-The object of this section is to estimate the difference between the original least-squares problem \eqref{least_squares_matrix_form} and its perturbation.
-This is important in order to ensure backward stability \cite{saunders, doi:10.1137/17M1157106}, which is a property of the numerical scheme to solve a problem as opposed to the forward stability, which is a property of the problem itself.
-Approximate calculations may arise from approximate evaluations of the fixed-point operator or from approximate calculations in the solver for the least-squares {problem} \eqref{least_squares_matrix_form}.
+The objective of this section is to estimate the difference between the original least-squares problem \eqref{least_squares_matrix_form} and its perturbation.
+This is important in order to ensure backward stability \cite{saunders, doi:10.1137/17M1157106}, which is a desired property of the numerical scheme. {By combining the backward stability and the conditioning of the problem, we then provide a forward error estimate at the end of this section (see Corollary~\ref{cor:forward}).} {As discussed in the last section, approximate calculations considered here} may arise from approximate evaluations of the fixed-point operator or from approximate calculations in the solver for the least-squares {problem} \eqref{least_squares_matrix_form}.